Living with Eyes Open: Remembering Ted Lewis

 I lost a dear friend recently.

-I’m still reeling from the news that Ted Lewis, a leader in restorative justice and a regular contributor to Radix, died on July 23, 2024.
+I’m still reeling from the news that Ted Lewis, a leader in restorative justice and a regular contributor to Radix, died this past July, 2024.
 Ted succumbed to glioblastoma, an inoperable, fast-moving brain cancer.
 He was 66 years old and a good friend of mine.

 Truth is, most people who knew Ted would say he was a good friend of theirs as well.
 Ted valued relational integrity; he didn’t shy away from connectedness.
 He often wrote about the importance of moving from the “head zone” — the world of defensive narratives —to the “heart zone,” the deeper sharing of personal stories that lead to empathy and trust.